Northern Premier League: Structure

 Since 2021, the NPL has had four divisions: the Premier Division, Division One Midlands, Division One West and Division One East.
 Prior to 2007 there was just a single Division One, and from 2018 to 2021 Division One was arranged on a north-south, then east-west basis.

 The Premier Division has 22 clubs, with the champions promoted to the National League along with the winners of a playoff between the second to fifth place clubs.
 Theoretically, clubs from the NPL could be promoted into either of the National League's two regional divisions, but the geographical footprint of the NPL has never overlapped with that of the National League South, so (as of 2015) all promoted NPL clubs have been placed in the National League North.
 The bottom three teams are usually relegated to Division One North West or South East, but NPL Premier Division clubs in the most southerly locales could be relegated to the Southern League Division One Central.

 From the 2019–20 season, Division One North West and South East have 20 clubs each.
 In each division, the champions are promoted to the Premier Division, along with the winners of a divisional playoff.
 The bottom two clubs in each division are relegated to one of the feeder leagues below provided there are enough suitable promotion candidates from those leagues.
 The champions of the three feeder leagues covering the NPL area are promoted each season.
 These are the Northern League, the Northern Counties East League, and the North West Counties League.
 Clubs in the northern extremities of the Midland League and the United Counties League may also be promoted to the Northern Premier League.

 Should there be an unusually large or small number of clubs relegated to and/or promoted to the level of the NPL from Northern England, the National League System (NLS) Committee can order one or more of the NPL's southernmost clubs to transfer to the Southern League (or vice versa) to maintain numerical balance between the leagues.

 Division One North West and South East teams receive a bye to the preliminary round of FA Cup Qualification.
 Premier Division teams receive a bye to the first round of Qualification.

-The league currently runs one cup competition, with all member clubs competing in the League Challenge Cup.
+The league formerly ran one cup competition, with all member clubs competing in the League Challenge Cup.
 In the past, the league has run other competitions, such as the Chairman's Cup, the President's Cup and the Peter Swales Shield.